 TABLE 8-1: CONSERVATION AND SUSTAINABILITY TOPICS ALSO COVERED IN OTHER PLAN ELEMENTS

 CONSERVATION AND SUSTAINABILITY TOPIC AREAS LAND USE URBAN DESIGN ECONOMIC PROSPERITY PUBLIC FACILITIES AND SERVICES RECREATION

-Open Space Χ Χ
+Open Space Χ X

 Design guidelines for canyon rim development X

 Protection of visual resources X

 Las Chollas Creek watershed Χ

-Water resource management Χ
+Water resource management Х

 Urban forestry Х

 Community gardens and urban agriculture X X

-The Conservation and Sustainability Element is closely linked with other Plan elements.
+As shown in Table 8-1, the Conservation and Sustainability Element is closely linked with other Plan elements.
 Protection of open space for habitat and visual enjoyment overlaps with open space values in the Urban Design Element; the Public Facilities, Services, and Safety Element; and the Recreation Element.
 Protection of Chollas Creek also has important recreational benefits as a trail system.
 Low-impact stormwater management helps to protect water resources, and is a storm drainage strategy described in the Public Facilities, Services, and Safety Element.
 Developing a greater urban tree canopy has benefits for wildlife and reduces the heat island effect, while also contributing to the community's identity, as discussed in the Urban Design Element.